filswan/swan/README.md

 ### Step one: Signup a swan account

-You can create an account on [Filswan](https://www.filswan.com) site, afte login you, can create
+You can create an account on [Filswan](https://www.filswan.com) site to get the API key support.

 ### Step two: Save your App's key and tokens and keep them secure